Spain Overtakes China With 3,434 Virus Deaths - UrduPoint

 Spain Overtakes China With 3,434 Virus Deaths

-The spike in fatalities means that across the globe, only Italy now has a higher death toll than Spain.
+The spike in fatalities means that across the globe, only Italy -- with 7,503 deaths -- now has a higher death toll than Spain.

 In China, where the virus emerged late last year, the COVID-19 epidemic has claimed 3,281 lives.